obzenner/archy/arch.md

 - Clear errors and non-zero exit on partial failures
 - Compatibility with enterprise macOS controls and EDR
 - [Updated] Enforce temp isolation and cleanup for all intermediate artifacts
+- [Updated] Enforce strict C4 and Mermaid syntax in generated outputs to prevent malformed diagrams

 ## DESIGN